Sudan’s army renewing military effort to retake Kordofan, Darfur from RSF

 More than 100,000 residents fled el-Fasher after the RSF seized control on October 26 following an 18-month siege.
 Survivors reported ethnically motivated mass killings and widespread detentions.

-Fierce fighting and global funding cuts have pushed more than 33 million people towards starvation in what has become one of the world’s most severe humanitarian crises, nongovernmental organisations said on Friday as the war passed its 1,000th day.
+Fierce fighting and global funding cuts have pushed more than 33 million people towards starvation in what has become one of the world’s severest humanitarian crises, nongovernmental organisations said on Friday as the war passed its 1,000th day.

 The conflict has displaced 11 million people internally and abroad and created the world’s largest displacement and hunger crisis.